Blog for business? Seriously? Who the hell is going to read that shit? Plenty of people, the trick is to make your business blog worth reading.

 When that happens we’re searching the net with informational intent.
 And blog posts nearly always have the answers.

 The idea is to create the kind of blog that provides sexy, searchable content.
-You need your audience to find those lovingly crafted posts (otherwise there really is no point).
+You need your audience to find those lovingly crafted posts.
 If what you got going on is good, those visitors will remember you.

-Tease them just enough to get them started (and be well impressed by you).
+Tease the audience just enough to get them started (and be well impressed by you).
 They’ll often lack the motivation to do the work themselves but now they know someone who can do the work.
 (You.
 I’m referring to you.)

 3. It talks to your client base

-Research your audience.
-Think about the things they want to know about that surrounds your industry.
+Think about the things they want to know that surrounds your industry.
 What solutions do they need that a blog post could provide?
 How will your blog speak directly to them and help with the burning questions they have?

 4. It showcases your knowledge

-This is pretty ruddy important to those people who want to hire you.
+This is pretty bloody important to those people who want to hire you.

 And if they need more convincing, they’re not the right client for me.